Crystaldream/OSINT-Monitoring-System/README.md

 If you wish, you can change it to monitor other websites, not related with cybersecurity as well as any other website on the web.

-This version is old and is going to be redesigned and updated.
-There are a lot of bugs which need to be fixed.
+This version is old and is going to be redesigned and updated in NodeJs, JavaScript and AngularJS as it required a rails server (from Scrumblr) inside another rails server (main app).
+Also, there are a lot of bugs which need to be fixed.

+Another technologies will also be used when needed.

 You can see it running here: